Moroccan Butternut Squash Chick Pea Soup Recipe

 Posted on 8th of July, 2012 by Lévana

-We Moroccans love squash in every way shape of form, and goodness knows it comes in countless shapes and sizes.
-They turn up in many Moroccan dishes (Couscous on top of the list).
+We Moroccans love butternut squash in every way shape of form, and goodness knows it comes in countless shapes and sizes.
+Butternut squash turns up in many Moroccan dishes (Couscous on top of the list).
 Their spicy sweetness is equally at home in savory dishes (I love Pumpkin Corn Pudding) and in desserts.
-To the classical pumpkin, which can often be hit or miss inside (sometimes we do want to eat pumpkin, not just make Halloween funny faces with it!), I much prefer the more reliable butternut squash, but my great favorite is kabocha squash (top right in the picture): I love its dense texture and low moisture, and mild sweetness.
-This soup is totally and naturally vegetarian, has lots of flavors going for it and needs no help from any stock or broth to be delicious.
+To the classical pumpkin, which can often be hit or miss inside (sometimes we do want to eat pumpkin, not just make Halloween funny faces with it!), I much prefer the more reliable butternut squash.
+Like all my soups (except of course chicken soup, beef borscht, fish soup etc: Soups that have meat of fish at their central theme), my butternut squash soup is totally and naturally vegetarian, has lots of flavors going for it and needs no help from any stock or broth to be delicious.
 Perfect choice for a Rosh Hashanah Menu!

-Don’t worry about peeling the squash: I use it peel and all.
+Don’t worry about peeling butternut squash: I use it peel and all.
 The peel dissolves during the cooking, and is actually very thin.

-The pairing of squash and chick peas is typically Sephardi, and a wonderful pairing, especially when rounded out, as here, with sweet spices.
+The pairing of butternut squash and chick peas is wonderful and typically Sephardi, especially when rounded out, as here, with sweet spices.

 Please do take the trouble of using dried, not canned, chick peas, here: you will taste the difference in the finished dish!

-Using a hammer makes short work of cutting the squash and many other gigantic vegetables.
+Using a hammer makes short work of cutting butternut squash and many other gigantic vegetables.

 1 cup dried chick peas, soaked overnight in cold water and rinsed, reserved